esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/introduction.md

 > ## What's in it for you?
 >
-> Many funders nowadays require from researchers data management plans which
-> adhere to the FAIR principles.
-A great step forward, but if
-> we are going to spend the time and effort, we prefer to find some intrinsic
-> motivation.
+> FAIR data sounds like a lot of work.
+Is it worth it?
+Here are some of the benefits:
 >
+> - Funder requirements
+> - It makes your work more visible
+> - Increase the reproducibility of your work
+> - If other can use it easily, you will get cited more often
+> - You can create more impact if it's easier for others to use your data
+> - ...
+>
-> Have a look at the original [Nature paper](https://doi.org/10.1038/sdata.2016.18)
+> For more information, you can have a look at the original [Nature paper](https://doi.org/10.1038/sdata.2016.18)
 > on FAIR Data, the [GO-FAIR initiative](https://www.go-fair.org/fair-principles/),
 > and the Danish tutorial [howtofair.dk](https://www.howtofair.dk/why-fair/).
-> What are the main reasons for *you* to (not) embrace the FAIR principles?
+>
-{: .discussion}
+{: .checklist}

 ## How FAIR are my data?
 _AK: The title was a bit misleading; there isn't much about FAIRification process itself._